Best Shoes for Peroneal Tendonitis by a Foot Specialist

 Latest posts by James McCormack (see all)

-Today, I will discuss the best shoes for Peroneal Tendonitis (Tendinopathy).
+Today, I’ll cover the best shoes for Peroneal Tendonitis (Tendinopathy).
 As a foot and ankle specialist, I have spent the last 10 years advising patients on the best footwear for pain relief.
 In today’s article, I will walk you through our two recommended shoes: the Hoka Clifton 9 and the Asics Gel-Kayano 31.

 I will discuss each shoe’s benefits and how they can affect different foot types.
 Then, we’ll give you a three-step strategy to ease your Peroneal Tendonitis pain alongside the shoes that we recommend.